 If you haven’t noticed by now, let me clue you in… I love Grey’s Anatomy.

 I will not admit the number of times I have seen seasons 1-6…mostly because I’ve lost count.
-I have seen every episode of every season and not too long ago, I started at Season 1: Episode 1 and went all the way through.

 So, while I’m not a doctor, I kind of am.

 I have seen season five, episode seventeen several times before, but as I was rewatching the series…again (y’all I really need a life), I was shocked when Dr. Bailey and Dr. Yang began treating three siblings with CDH1.